Non-Hodgkin Lymphoma: Overview

 - Loss of weight without trying

 Some symptoms depend on where the cancer is.
-For example, NHL in the belly (abdomen) can cause:
+For instance, NHL in the belly (abdomen) can cause:

 - Feeling full after eating only a small amount